-(G)(1) A complaint asserting a violation of this chapter may be filed with the Department of Labor, Licensing and Regulation by any one or more employees or applicants for employment for and on behalf of himself or themselves and other employees or applicants similarly situated.
-This complaint must be filed no later than three years after the practice declared unlawful by Sections 41-11-20, 41-11-30, and 41-11-40 occurs.

-(2) For purposes of this subsection, an unlawful practice occurs when an unlawful compensation decision or other practice is adopted, when an individual becomes subject to an unlawful compensation decision or other practice, or when an individual is affected by application of an unlawful compensation decision or other practice, including each time wages, benefits, or other compensation is paid, resulting in whole or in part from such a decision or other practice.

-(3) An employer found by the Department of Labor, Licensing and Regulation to be in violation of this chapter must be subject to the same damages, civil penalties, and equitable relief provided for in subsections (B), (C), and (D).
+(G) A complaint asserting a violation of this chapter may be filed with the Department of Labor, Licensing, and Regulation by any one or more employees or applicants for employment for and in behalf of himself or themselves and other employees or applicants similarly situated.
+Any such complaint shall be filed no later than three years after the practice declared unlawful by Sections 41-11-20, 41-11-30, and 41-11-40 occurs.
+An unlawful practice occurs when an unlawful compensation decision or other practice, or when an individual becomes subject to an unlawful compensation of an unlawful compensation decision or other practice, including each time wages, benefits, or other compensation is paid, resulting in whole or in part from such a decision or other practice.
+An employer found by the Department of Labor, Licensing, and Regulation to be in violation of this chapter shall be subject to the same damages, civil penalties, and equitable relief provided for in subsections (B), (C), and (D).

 Section 41-11-60.
 Every employer shall keep posted in a conspicuous place a printed notice stating the provisions of this chapter.
-The Department of Labor, Licensing and Regulation shall furnish the printed form of such notice upon request."
+The Department of Labor, Licensing, and Regulation shall furnish the printed form of such notice upon request."